—- plugin —-

 This plugin provides support classes required by some other plugins.
 It also provides three pages which are added to the Config menu

-The plugin also provides an option to inline CSS styles when phplist sends campaign emails.
+The plugin also provides options to inline CSS styles when phplist sends campaign emails, and to embed images.

 This plugin is now included with phplist, so you need to only enable it on the Manage Plugins page.